Preferential Attachment Processes Approaching The Rado Multigraph: Preferential Attachment with Prescribed Edge Growth

 \section{Preferential Attachment with Prescribed Edge Growth}

 In this section we shall describe two variants of the preferential attachment process, establish some of their basic properties, and formally state our main result.
-Our two processes are $\textrm{GPA}_f$, which builds a directed graph, and $\textrm{MPA}_f$ which builds a directed multigraph.
+The process of principal interest will be $\textrm{MPA}_f$ which builds a directed multigraph.
+We will also mention a natural variant $\textrm{GPA}_f$, which builds a directed graph.
 Each proceeds by adding, at each time step, a single node along with a prescribed number of directed edges emanating from it.
 The number of these edges is determined by some fixed function $f:\textbf{N} \to \textbf{N}$.
 (In fact the directions of the edges will play no role in the theory: we shall analyse the resulting structures as undirected (multi)graphs.
 However in the interim it will be convenient to refer to the `start-' and `end-points' of each edge, so we preserve directedness for the time being.)
 We shall work over some initial directed (multi)graph $G'$ containing no isolated nodes (i.e. nodes of degree $0$).
-(However our results will be independent of the choice of $G'$, so the reader may choose to focus on the case where $G'$ is trivial.)
+However our results will be independent of the choice of $G'$, so the reader may choose to focus on the case where $G'$ is trivial.